Garfield Re-2 District begins Season C sports

 Under some of the most unprecedented challenges in high school sports history, Garfield Re-2 School District begins Season C sports this week with both fall and spring sports rolled into one.

-The spring sports season usually consist of soccer and track and field.
-However, Season A sports volleyball and football were postponed in fall 2020 due to the COVID-19 pandemic, so they’ll now be joining the spring schedule for athletics.
+Season A sports boys soccer, volleyball and football were postponed in fall 2020 due to the COVID-19 pandemic, so they’ll now be joining the spring schedule for athletics.

 The news comes just in time to acknowledge the one-year anniversary of the global pandemic.